Prajwalr2003/Weather-Application-using-Node.js/README.md

 ## Description:
-This repository houses a collection of weather application projects that leverage a stack of web technologies to provide real-time weather information.
+This repository consist of weather application project that leverage a stack of web technologies to provide real-time weather information.
 These projects serve as a practical demonstration of using HTML, CSS, JavaScript, and Node.js to create dynamic and user-friendly weather applications.
 The core functionality is achieved by integrating the OpenWeatherMap global services API.

 ## Key Features: